Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

-vendor/         - Third party code you are directly serving config.ru       - Tells Rake how to run your application Gemfile         - List of gems you are using Gemfile.lock    - Lists current versions of gems with dependancies package.json    - Npm dependencies of your project Rakefile        - Allows you to load and run Rake tasks README.md       - Project description
+vendor/         - Third party code you are directly serving config.ru       - Tells Rake how to run your application Gemfile         - List of gems you are using Gemfile.lock    - Lists current versions of gems with dependencies package.json    - Npm dependencies of your project Rakefile        - Allows you to load and run Rake tasks README.md       - Project description